What to Put on Your Business Card: 7 Essentials You Need to Know

 Whether digital or physical, think of your business card as an extension of your brand.
 It helps people easily understand who you are, what you do, and how to contact you.

-Here are three suggestions for what to add to your business card so you can create a memorable impression with your customers.
+Here are three suggestions for what to put on your business card so you can create a memorable impression with your customers.

 1. Company name and logo